juxor/afaq/markdown/secB3.md

 patents and _"yet another means of patent and market control had developed: corporate patent-pooling agreements.
-Designed to minimise the expense and uncertainties of conflict between the giants, they greatly reinforced the position of each vis--vis lesser competitors and new entrants into the field."_ [David Noble, **American By Design**, p.
+Designed to minimise the expense and uncertainties of conflict between the giants, they greatly reinforced the position of each vis-a-vis lesser competitors and new entrants into the field."_ [David Noble, **American By Design**, p.
 10]

 While the patent system is, in theory, promoted to defend the small scale